 • the speed of the user's internet connection.

-We also use Google Advertising (Google Signals only) to track cross-platform behaviour if users visit our websites across multiple browsers/and or devices.
-This Data is aggregated, and individuals cannot be identified.
+Translink uses Google Advertising (Google Signals only) to track cross-platform behaviour if users visit Translink websites across multiple browsers/and or devices.
+The data collected is aggregated, and individuals cannot be identified.
 You can choose not to allow Google to collect your information by opting out of Google Analytics or specifically opt out of Google Analytics display advertiser features.

 External links